 In order to mitigate the effect on its operations of unpredictable and uncontrollable factors, principally unanticipated fluctuations in air traffic levels, the Company maintains a rate stabilization mechanism.
 Amounts are added to or deducted from the rate stabilization account based upon variations from amounts used when establishing customer service charges.
-In addition, for certain transactions where the timing of the cash flows differs significantly from the accounting recognition to the period in which they will be considered for rate setting.
+In addition, for certain transactions where the timing of the cash flows differs significantly from the accounting recognition, the Company recognizes other regulatory deferral amounts in order to defer the accounting recognition to the period in which they will be considered for rate setting.
 These certain transactions are generally considered for rate setting when the amounts are expected to be realized in cash, with the exception of the cash flows related to hedging instruments, which are considered for rate setting in the same period as the underlying hedged transaction.